Who could replace Van Bronckhorst at Rangers?

 Beale has made such an impression in his first few months as QPR manager that Wolves expressed interest in him before appointing Julen Lopetegui.

-Beale's tactical nous made him a valued part of the Gerrard backroom team at Ibrox as Rangers went from being the third best team in the country, to second and eventually first while making strides in the Europa League.
+Beale's tactical nous made him a valued part of the Gerrard backroom team at Ibrox as Rangers went from being the third-best team in the country, to second and eventually first while making strides in the Europa League.

 However, Beale has already distanced himself from a Premier League move, which indicates a sense of loyalty to QPR, who are well placed to push for promotion from the Championship.

 And both Gerrard and Beale are back in their homeland raising families.
-A return north would be somewhat of an upheaval.
+A return north might be an upheaval.

 A Premier League boss out of work?

-Sean Dyche is a name that had been touted for the Rangers job even before Van Bronckhorst left.
+Sean Dyche is a name that had been touted for Rangers even before Van Bronckhorst left.

 Dyche recently discussed his connection with Rangers director of football Ross Wilson and hinted he wanted to attend an Old Firm game.